ttfautohint's goal is a 99% automated hinting process for web fonts, acting as a platform for finely hand-tuned hinting.

 Add ways to fine-tune the results – finer control over blue zones and other details of the hinting process follow naturally after a GUI is in place.

-Add support for all the world's writing systems – since FreeType's autohinting system supports the Arabic and CJK (Chinese, Korean, Japanese) writing systems, ttfautohint could do so too.
-(So far the primary goal is to make ttfautohint work well with the latin script.)
+Add support for more writing systems – since FreeType's autohinting system supports the Arabic and CJK (Chinese, Korean, Japanese) writing systems, ttfautohint could do so too.

 Add hooks for other tools – to allow smooth integration with various font editors.